tbpaolini/imgconceal/README.md

-# imgconceal: steganography on JPEG and PNG images
+# imgconceal: steganography on JPEG, PNG and WebP images

 *imgconceal* is a tool for image steganography, that can hide files inside JPEG, PNG and WebP images.
 A password an be used for extracting the data later.
 The image with hidden data looks the same to the human eye as the regular image.